 Further, we like to show our approach to developing strategies.
 We start by analyzing the anomaly and develop a plan to use it to our benefit.
 Only then do we implement the strategy and confirm that backtesting matches our expectations.
 This flow ensures that we have a full understanding of our edge and the conditions under which it exists.
 Further, this way we avoid being overly focused on optimizing for pretty backtest results.

 Setting the Goal

-Before we start implementing a strategy, we need to set ourselves clear and achievable goals.
-We need these goals to stay on track, and to benchmark our results against them.
+Before we start implementing a strategy, we need to set clear and achievable goals.
+We need these goals to stay on track and benchmark our results against them.

-As a 10,000ft concept, we want to the U.S. stock market and U.S. Treasuries, both represented through diversified ETFs.
+As a high-level concept, we want to invest in the U.S. stock market and U.S. Treasuries; both represented through diversified ETFs.

 Understanding Conditional Expected Returns

 The chart above shows future returns, conditional on past metrics.
 On the vertical axis, we see the future 5-day return of the eleven S&P 500 sector-ETFs.
 On the horizontal axis, we show their annualized 5-day historical volatility.
-The blue line shows the expected performance for volatilities exceeding the value on the horizontal axis, while the orange line shows the same for volatilities below the value on the horizontal axis.
+The blue line shows the expected performance for volatilities exceeding the value on the horizontal axis.
+In contrast, the orange line shows the same for volatilities below the value on the horizontal axis.

-The following examples should help interpreting this chart:
+The following examples should help to interpret this chart: